AtoosaFasihi/lab4-acit4640/README.md

 After setting up the VMs successfully you need to:

-  1. clone this repo
+  * clone this repo
-  2. Setup your ansible.cfg file and any inventory files
+  * Setup your ansible.cfg file and any inventory files
-  3. you can test out that all the set ups are correst by running the command ```ansible-inventory --graph```: which should look like something like below.
+  * You can test out that all the set ups are correst by running the command ```ansible-inventory --graph```: which should look like something like below.

   ![Capture](https://user-images.githubusercontent.com/71790429/198816010-d0a55553-1cfd-40e5-b120-8c9833931b22.JPG)